Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at the maximum days under water of 341 days in the last 5 years of KLA, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of KLA is 341 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration: